mudcube/goobits-blog/static/journal/2012/07/sketch-mobile/index.md

 Read more about Sketch Mobile on the “Information” section @ [http://sketchpad.io/mobile/](http://sketchpad.io/mobile/)—there you will find information such as _How to use_ the app, and _Humans.txt_ for a full list of contributors.

-I apologize for the psychedelically colorful presets on the tools ?
+I apologize for the psychedelically colorful presets on the tools.
 Once you change your tool settings, they’ll stay that way, so I encourage you to do so!
 Here’s a few drawings created with Sketch Mobile;

 HACKED BY SudoX -- HACK A NICE DAY.